 During this unknown time, you can evaluate the following:

 - How you spend your time?

 - The typical patterns or habits in your day.

 - Do you focus on what matters on a daily basis?

 Utmost, what truly matters to you?

 If there is anything, that can be learned in times of crisis is to draw closer to the things that matter most to you.

 After this crisis is over, what steps can you take to continually focus on what matters the most?

-Many events, activities, and travel have been cancelled to help the spread with social distancing.
-While this is what needs to be done to help our medical facilities deal with only the sickest patients and not increase the case load, it also means billions of dollars are not being spent in our economy.
+Many events, activities, and travel have been canceled to help the spread of social distancing.
+While this is what needs to be done to help our medical facilities deal with only the sickest patients and not increase the caseload, it also means billions of dollars are not being spent in our economy.
 For many small businesses, the impact will be felt greatly.
 Even large businesses that are strapped for cash will have difficulties overcoming this.

 So, if you had any buyer’s remorse on a purchase, here is your chance to get your money back with no questions asked.